Pancreatic cancer risks and causes

 You can view and print the quick guides for all the pages in the about pancreatic cancer section.

 We don't really know what causes cancer of the pancreas.
-Around 8,500 people in the UK get pancreatic cancer each year.
+Around 8,800 people in the UK get pancreatic cancer each year.
 It is the 10th most common cancer, excluding non melanoma skin cancer.
-More than 8 out of 10 cases (80%) are diagnosed in people aged 60 and over.
+It is more common in older people.
+Almost half of all new cases are diagnosed in people aged 75 and over.
 Pancreatic cancer is uncommon in people under 40 years old.

 Risk of pancreatic cancer is increased if you have a history of